tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/03_Auto_Sync/03_05_Auto_Sync_View_Your_Data.md

 - ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_opensourcebilling_icon.png) - Open Source Billing (OSB), as its name indicates, is an open source billing system.
 Access its site https://opensourcebilling.org/ for more information.

-Search these systems for the data that our Customer, Rick Jones, requested to be rectified.
+Search these systems for the data that our Customer, Rick Jones, entered in his Request.